-Heritage Place is a neighbor to the SHarP Community Garden, which stands for Shared Harvest Project.
-Not only does the garden beautify the neighborhood, it helps address a local food insecurity need by providing produce to the Boulevard Place Food Pantry located in the Butler Tarkington neighborhood.
+SHarP Community Garden, which stands for Shared Harvest Project, not only beautifies the neighborhood, it helps address a local food insecurity need by providing produce to the Boulevard Place Food Pantry located in the Butler Tarkington neighborhood.

 If you like to get your hands dirty and are interested in helping out at the garden contact Ann Homrighous at (317) 283-6662 or firstname.lastname@example.org.